tkothe/Python-SDK/README.rst

 Quick Start
 -----------

-1. Modefiy one of the example config files.
+1. Modefiy one of the example credential files.
 2. Use the following lines::

     from aboutyou.config import YAMLCredentials
     from aboutyou.shop import ShopApi

     shop = ShopApi(YAMLCredentials('mycredentials.yml'))
-    cagtegoryforest = shop.categories()
+    cagtegory_forest = shop.categories()

 Documentation